SimpleLuke/bank_tech_test/bank_app_design.md

 //2.
 const bankApp = new BankApp(1000);
 bankApp.getBalance(); // return 1000
-bankApp.makeDeposit(-100); // return "The amount of deposit should be greater than 0";
+bankApp.makeDeposit(-100); // return "The amount of withdrawal should be greater than 0";
 bankApp.getBalance(); // return 1000

 //3.